Uploading and Linking to a File in Your Store

 Drag and drop your file into the content folder.
 You may be prompted to re-enter your password.
 In our example, we're using "FileName.pdf".

-Filenames are case-senstive and should have no spaces.
+Filenames are case-sensitive and should have no spaces.
 When creating a link in the steps below, ensure that the filename has no spaces and that the link matches the filename's letter case.
 You can rename the file after uploading it.

 Using a Web Page to Link to a File

-You can use a web page to link directly to a file, without using any coding.
-Go to Storefront › Web Pages, then click Create a Web Page.
+Go to Storefront Web Pages, then click Create a Web Page.

 For This Page Will, select Link to another website or document.